pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 The rest all flows naturally from this powerful idea.

-Part of the naturally flowing rest are collision probability analyses for hashing-based data structures.
+Part of the naturally flowing rest are collision probability analyses for a few hashing-based data structures.
 Of course it's not what [PLDI](https://en.wikipedia.org/wiki/Programming_Language_Design_and_Implementation) is about, but that aspect of the paper makes it look like the authors are unaware of analysis and design tools for hashing based algorithms introduced in the 1970s (a quick Ctrl-F for "universal,"